Resonant Mirkovi\'{c}-Vilonen polytopes and formulas for highest-weight characters: Introduction

 The resulting power series expansion of the spherical Whittaker function $W_\tau(\vp^\lam)\in\cc[q^{-1}][[T^\vee]]$ must reduce to a polynomial in $\tau\in T^\vee$ by the Casselman-Shalika formula; in particular, there should be systematic cancellation in the power series.
 Amazingly, we prove this cancellation by constructing a new crystal graph structures on the set of resonant MV polytopes.
 In Section \ref{Section: resonance families}, we study the family of resonant MV polytopes $RMV(\mu)$ of fixed weight $(0,\mu)$ which contribute to (\ref{eqn: whittaker sum}).
 We show that there exists additional structure on this set: it may be decomposed into a disjoint union of (truncated) Kashiwara crystal graphs. \begin{Thm} For a fixed weight $\mu$, the set $RMV(\mu)$ of resonant MV-polytopes of weight $\mu$ may be equipped with operations which decompose the set into a disjoint union of (truncated) Kashiwara crystal graphs of type $A_1\times A_1$. \end{Thm} These crystal graphs look like parallelograms with the height and width given by the highest weight with each vertex representing to a resonant MV polytope and the edges corresponding to Kashiwara operators defined using the additional symmetries of resonant polytopes.
 For example, if the highest weight is $(2,3)$ the crystal will look like Figure \ref{Figure 2} while a truncated crystal is only contained in such a crystal graph as in Figure \ref{Figure 3}.

 Here the thin arrows indicate the first lowering Kashiwara operator $f_1$ and the thick arrows indicate the second $f_2.$ We call these crystals \emph{resonance families}.
 If $\bm$ is the resonant Lusztig datum that is the highest weight element of the associated resonance family, we write $RF(\bm)$ for this crystal graph.
-Proposition \ref{Prop: empty intersection} tells us that only those finitely-many families such that $RF(\bm)\cap\B(\lam+\rho)\neq \emptyset$ are truncated crystal graphs: the crystal is ``cut off'' at the intersection. \begin{Rem} We note that this crystal structure is {not} derived from the Kashiwara crystal structure on $\B(-\infty)$ as these crystal graphs are contained in a single weight space of $\B(-\infty)$. \end{Rem} This is a purely representation-theoretic statement about certain families of MV polytopes of type $G_2$ that are distinguished by these $p$-adic integrals.
+Proposition \ref{Prop: empty intersection} tells us that only those finitely-many families such that $RF(\bm)\cap\B(\lam+\rho)\neq \emptyset$ are truncated crystal graphs: the crystal is ``cut off'' at the intersection.
+See Theorem \ref{Thm: crystal structure} for a precise statement in terms of seminormality of the crystal graph structure on $RF(\bm)$ and the combinatorial decoration indicating which crystals are truncated. \begin{Rem} We note that this crystal structure is {not} derived from the Kashiwara crystal structure on $\B(-\infty)$ as these crystal graphs are contained in a single weight space of $\B(-\infty)$. \end{Rem} This is a purely representation-theoretic statement about certain families of MV polytopes of type $G_2$ that are distinguished by these $p$-adic integrals.
 Note that the characterization of MV polytopes in terms of $\i$-Lusztig data \cite{Kam1} requires transcendental techniques: one must restrict to \emph{generic} elements of the affine Grassmanian to pass to valuations in order for the data to satisfy the tropical Pl\"{u}cker relations; this is the tropicalization functor mentioned in Remark \ref{Remark intro}.
 In contrast, the inability to do this in the $p$-adic setting isolates resonant MV polytopes as interesting objects of study.
 In particular, this crystal graph structure encodes the systematic cancellation needed to reduce the sum (\ref{eqn: whittaker sum}) to a finite sum. \begin{Thm} Let $RF(\bm)$ be the resonance family such that $RF(\bm)\cap\B(\lam+\rho)=\emptyset$.
 Then $RF(\bm)$ has the structure of a (full) Kashiwara crystal of type $A_1\times A_1$ and

 \end{Thm}